FENTANYL

 Classification: Opioid-analgesic narcotic, general anesthetic

 Background: Fentanyl is a synthetic opioid analgesic developed in the 1960s.
-Fentanyl acts on the μ-opioid receptor, similar to morphine, but is approximately 80–100 times more potent than morphine and 40–50 times more potent than heroin.
+It acts on the μ-opioid receptor, similar to morphine, but is approximately 80–100 times more potent than morphine and 40–50 times more potent than heroin.
 Fentanyl is used to treat patients with severe pain or to manage postsurgical pain.
 The transdermal patch developed in the 1990s is a popular form of delivery for palliative treatment of chronic pain.
-Fentanyl may also be used as an adjunct with benzodiazepines prior to general anesthesia.
+It may also be used as an adjunct with benzodiazepines prior to general anesthesia.
 In addition to analgesia, fentanyl use may also result in euphoria (high), drowsiness, sedation, respiratory depression and, in high doses, respiratory arrest.
 Tolerance and dependence may result from chronic use.

-Legally Obtained with a Prescription as: Abstral, Actiq, Duragesic, Fentora, Lazanda, Onsolis, Sublimaze, Subsys.
+Prescribed as: Abstral, Actiq, Duragesic, Fentora, Lazanda, Onsolis, Sublimaze, Subsys.
 Available as transdermal patches, transmucosal lozenges, buccal tablets and film, nasal spray, sublingual tablets and spray and as an injectable.
 Fentanyl is a Schedule II drug available only by prescription.

 Street Names: Apache, China Girl, China White, Dance Fever, Friend, Goodfella, Jackpot, Murder 8, TNT, and Tango and Cash